Cheat code unlocked – shoulder-season trips

 Cyprus

 At a steamy 27°C, Cyprus’ summer is still very much on in September.
 You’ll have your pick of the 64 Blue Flag beaches, from Nissi Beach’s white sweep to the golden sand in Coral Bay.
-Away from the coast, it’s now comfortable enough to soak up the island’s historic side – tick off the Tomb of the Kings in Paphos or the crumbling Kourion in Limassol.
-And if you’re a vino lover, don’t miss the Limassol Wine Festival in September.
+Away from the coast, it’s also comfortable enough to soak up the island’s historic side – tick off the Tomb of the Kings in Paphos or the crumbling Kourion in Limassol.
+Away from the coast, it’s also comfortable enough to soak up the island’s historic side – tick off the Tomb of the Kings in Paphos or the crumbling Kourion in Limassol

 Off-peak pick